A Wish for Christmas: Raymond's Lullaby

 Raymond's Lullaby is an original composition by Marchan Padla, a volunteer social worker at Ang Arko ng Pilipinas (an NGO for mentally handicapped children).
-"Raymond" is the name of one of Ang Arko's wards, who was afflicted with autism.
+"Raymond" is the name of one of Ang Arko's wards, who had autism.
 The final version of the song was the result of a collaboration between Marchan and Hangad.
 In accordance with Marchan Padla's original intent for writing the song, proceeds of the album will be donated to Ang Arko ng Pilipinas.